Temitope746/cse21-hands-on-with-summit/challenges/GPU_Matrix_Multiply/README.md

 $ bsub submit.lsf
 ```

-If the CPU and GPU give the same results, you will see the message `__SUCCESS__`.
+If the CPU and GPU give the same results, you will see the message `__SUCCESS__` in the output file.
 If you do not receive this message, try to identify the problem.
 As always, if you need help, make sure to ask.